-IgniteTable is a digital learning center anchored in a touch-screen interactive table that delivers engaging, research-based learning experiences across five domains of social and emotional development for children ranging in age from 3 to 5 years.
+IgniteTable is a digital learning center anchored in a touch-screen interactive table that delivers engaging, research-based learning experiences across domains of social and emotional development for children ranging in age from 3 to 5 years.
 IgniteTable was designed with a focus on the critical development of social and emotional skills in early childhood.
-To inform the development of this product, we built a foundational framework backed by research, which directly relates to the research outlined by the Collaborative for Academic, Social, and Emotional Learning (CASEL).
+To inform the development of this product, we built a foundational framework backed by research directly relates to the research outlined by the Collaborative for Academic, Social, and Emotional Learning (CASEL).

 Social and Emotional Learning Skills

 The IgniteTable framework consists of six domains of learning that are aligned with CASEL’s core competencies: